wygenius/powershell/README.md

 # powershell
-This repo contains PowerShell script I used for daily system administration
+This repo contains PowerShell script I used for daily system administration tasks.